uf2020/ccxt/Checklist.md

   - Do you want to have backtesting functionality (for trade simulation with data from recent past)?
   - Do you want to conduct a test of your strategy before running it in real action?
   - How much historical data you need?
-  - How much of statistical calculations you want to perform, do you want concurrency, parallelism?
+  - How much of statistical calculations you want to perform, do you want concurrency, parallelism, genetic algorithms?

 # Scalability